eda-labs/nfd24-lab/docs/lab4.md

 /// admonition | Apps?
     type: subtle-question
 Almost everything in EDA is considered an Application (App), for example the Fabrics app that you interacted with in [Lab 1](lab1.md) or VNET app in [Lab 2](lab2.md).
-Apps extend the core functionality of EDA by introducing new declarative abstractions, intergrations with other systems, and more.
+Apps extend the core functionality of EDA by introducing new declarative abstractions, integrations with other systems, and more.

 ///